prgcont/workshop-ansible/lesson-1/README.md

 - use ansible ad-hoc mode to create unpriviledged system user `bob` with `/bin/bash` login shell, and generate ssh key for him on both VMs with one task
 	- `ansible all --inventory "10.11.12.14,10.11.12.15" -m user -a 'name=bob shell=/bin/bash generate_ssh_key=yes'`

-## write down previous task's configuration
+## Write down previous task's configuration

 "Write it down, so you don't have to remeber it, so you can commit it, so you can reuse it, so you can share it, so you can backup it, so you can test it."